Chrystal Rose: Biography

-In 1984 Chrystal won 3rd place in a Channel 4 screenplay writing competition with her original script, “The Fine Edge of Friendship”.
+In 1984, Chrystal Rose won third place in a Channel 4 screenplay writing competition with her original script, "The Fine Edge of Friendship".

-Chrystal’s first novel, “What a Bitch”, was published in 1996 by Fourth Estate.
+Her first novel, What a Bitch, was published in 1996 by Fourth Estate.

-Her background is in television where she worked as a Producer and TV Presenter.
-In 1990 she funded her own pilots and created a talk show commissioned and aired on Carlton TV.
-“The Chrystal Show” ran for four series alongside “Chrystal’s Style Guide” a series which helped people look good for less.
+Rose's background is in television, where she worked as a producer and presenter.
+In 1990, she funded her own pilots and created a talk show commissioned and aired on Carlton TV.
+The Chrystal Show ran for four series, alongside Chrystal’s Style Guide, a series that helped people look good for less.

 Chrystal was a Director of Spotlight Promotions, producing major public events, exhibitions, concerts and managed budgets upwards of £500,000, writing business plans and forecasts.
 She has owned a clothing boutique in Central London and has a line of clothes and accessories on her own label.

-Chrystal has written the novel, “40 Faking Fabulous” and the book, “How To Make A Film”, which follows her progress of getting “40 Faking Fabulous” from novel to the big screen.
+Chrystal has written the novel, 40 Faking Fabulous and the book, “How To Make A Film”, which follows her progress of getting “40 Faking Fabulous” from novel to the big screen.